RedHatSatellite/satellite-demo/README.md

 ###Special Variables

 There are some varibles through the group files that are common in their function.
+* `satellite_hammer_configure_CV_filters` - special variable that kicks off the creation of filters and rules by month ranges.
+It runs every time in order to update the rules, therefore the variable is set to `False` by default.
+Set to `True` to enable this for a single run by using the `--extra-vars` flag.
 * `satellite_rhsm_user` - (`satellite` role) used to login into the Red Hat Portal
   - if this and the password are defined then the role will access the portal, and attempt to find and download the `manifest.zip` that matches the name of the current default Organization for the Satellite.
   - if they aren't defined, and the `satellite_manifest_file` is, then the role will copy the `manifest.zip` from the local ansible host, and then upload it into the satellite server.